 Supported shopping websites

-Clearya currently supports Amazon, Sephora, iHerb, and Walmart.
+Clearya currently supports Amazon, Sephora, iHerb, Love Letter, and Walmart.
 We're busy adding additional online shopping websites, so stay tuned.

 Chemical databases used